A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Methodology

-This means that collecting more information about the arm with mean response $\mu_j$ close to $\gamma_j$ implies a maximisation of the information gain $\Delta_{n_j}$.
+The quantity \eqref{eq:infoGainSymm} achieves its maximum at $\bar x_{n_j}=\gamma$ (Figure \ref{fig:infoGain}a).
+Asymptotically, this means that collecting more information about the arm with mean response $\mu_j$ close to $\gamma$ implies a maximization of the information gain $\Delta_{n_j}$.
 This property guarantees that the more valuable the learning about $\mu_j$, the higher the information gain associated to this arm.
 In addition, when $p\geq1$, $\Delta_{n_j}$ is monotonically increasing with $\sigma_j$ (cfr.
 Figure \ref{fig:infoGain}b), reflecting the idea that the more the uncertainty around arm $j$ the more the learning value associated with sampling from it.
 When $\kappa\geq0.5$, as more observations on arm $j$ are collected, the value of the information gain decreases, with higher values of $\kappa$ leading to a steeper decline of this function (cfr.
 Figure \ref{fig:infoGain}c).

-For the desirable properties illustrated above, we suggest the use of the information gain in \eqref{eq:infoGainSymm} as patient's gain criterion to govern patients' allocation in a sequential experiment.
+For all these desirable properties, we suggest the use of the information gain in \eqref{eq:infoGainSymm} to govern allocation in a trial.